simondilhas/qto_buccaneer/README.md

 # QTO Buccaneer
 *Quantity Takeoff tools for data-savvy BIM rebels*

 Ahoy!
-This Python library is your toolkit for exploring, extracting, and calculating quantities from IFC models—ideal for anyone in construction, architecture, or BIM who's tired of manual takeoffs and spreadsheet acrobatics.
+Tired of manual takeoffs and spreadsheet gymnastics?
+QTO Buccaneer is your Python-powered toolkit for exploring, extracting, and calculating quantities from IFC models.
+Built for architects, engineers, and construction pros who know their way around Excel more than Python.
+If you've wrangled a spreadsheet before — you're already 80% there.
+The rest?
+This library will help you plunder it with ease.

 ## 📑 Table of Contents